Slussen No. 5

 Free admission

-In a photo exhibition, we follow a parallel story about a project that has shaped Stockholm for several decades.
+This photo exhibition presents a parallel narrative of a project that has influenced Stockholm for decades.

-At the beginning of the 2000s, the Slussen traffic hub was one of Stockholm’s most debated and slow-starting projects.
-As late as 2014, nothing had yet happened at the site.
-Concrete blocks with rusty rebar dangled dangerously over cyclists and pedestrians as a reminder of the drawn-out process.
+In the early 2000s, the Slussen traffic hub was among Stockholm's most debated and delayed projects.
+Even by 2014, no progress had been made.
+Concrete blocks with rusty rebar hung precariously over cyclists and pedestrians, highlighting the prolonged process.

-The artists in Deadlineartcollective, Kristian Pohl and Eirik Vandvik Johnsen, took matters into their own hands and began the transformation of Slussen.
-By portraying involved actors, such as construction workers, archaeologists, and cleaners, they have carried out their own version of the site’s transformation – the fifth in order.
-Photographer Susanne Walström has documented their work and Slussen’s physical changes during the same period.
+Artists Kristian Pohl and Eirik Vandvik Johnsen of Deadlineart Collective initiated their own transformation of Slussen.
+By depicting participants such as construction workers, archaeologists, and cleaners, they executed their version of the site’s fifth transformation.
+Photographer Susanne Walström documented both their efforts and Slussen's physical changes during this time.

-Their collective efforts have resulted in “Slussen No. 5” — a playful and elegant retrospective on a place in constant change, to which most Stockholmers have a strong connection.
-“Slussen No. 5” does not take a stance in the debate about the city’s development but raises questions about how we plan and shape our shared spaces.
+Their collaboration resulted in “Slussen No. 5,” a playful and elegant retrospective of a constantly changing place to which many Stockholmers feel connected.
+The exhibition does not take a stance in the city’s development debate but prompts questions about how we plan and shape our shared spaces.

 Updated